Hutchison Vale: Scotland's most fruitful football academy

 "It was great," he tells BBC Scotland.
 "I thoroughly enjoyed it.
 I had this naive view I could play football one day, and rugby the next, but at under-14 level I had to make a choice."

-For Miller, currently with Dundee and the recipient of 69 Scotland caps, it was about the mentality it gave him.
+For Miller, the recipient of 69 Scotland caps, it was about the mentality it gave him.

 "It was the biggest and best boys clubs in the area," he says, having joined as an 11-year-old.
 "It was ingrained in me early that I had to win; just walking into the clubhouse you could see that and those demands were put on you at that young age."